Simulation of a generalized asset exchange model with investment and income mechanisms: Statistical Physics of the Model

 \subsection{Quantities of interest}

-We first define several quantities of interest from the GED model so that we can compare them with their behavior in the \gedi\ model.
+We first define several quantities of interest so that we can contrast their behavior in the \gedi\ and GED models.
 A key input parameter of the GED model is the growth rate $\mu$.
 In the \gedi\ model the average growth rate is determined by the input parameters $\FI$ and $g$.
-If we sum over the investment of all the agents using Eq.~(\ref{invest}), we find that the mean growth rate is \be \mu= g \FI, \ee because the sum over the random numbers $(2r-1)$ is approximately zero.
+If we sum over the investment of all the agents using Eq.~(\ref{invest}), we find that the mean growth rate is \be \mubar = g \FI, \ee because the sum over the random numbers $(2r-1)$ is approximately zero.
 Equation~\eqref{mu} was confirmed numerically.

 The order parameter is taken to be~\cite{GED1}